 Play Based Learning Tips

-Throughout the 2020-2021 school year, the Children's Museum of New Hampshire is sharing play based learning tips and activities through social media, and here on our website.
+The Children's Museum of New Hampshire is sharing play based learning tips and activities through social media, and here on our website.
 These tips are designed to deliver information about Play Based Learning in an easy to read and short format.
 The tips are geared toward both teachers and caregivers with some tips applying more to the classroom, and some for learning at home.

 What is Play Based Learning?

 Play Based Learning (PBL) is exactly what the name suggests - children learning through play.
 We know children learn through play, but sometimes it's hard to wrap our heads around exactly what they’re learning, how they’re learning, and ways that we can document and confirm that learning is happening through play.